-We had not losses of \$171.2 million, \$318.9 million and \$410.0 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+We had net income of \$490 million for the year ended December 31, 2017 and net losses of \$171 million and \$319 million for the years ended December 31, 2016 and 2015, respectively.
 In the future, we may incur operating losses and experience negative operating cash flow.
 We may not be able to reduce costs, increase revenues, or reduce our debt service obligations sufficiently to maintain our cash resources, which could cause us to have inadequate liquidity to continue our business.

 We will continue to incur significant capital and operating expenditures while we develop and construct the Liquefaction Project.
-Any delays beyond the expected development period for our Trains could cause, and could increase the level of, our operating losses and negative cash flows.
+Any delays beyond the expected development period for our Trains could cause, and could increase the level of, our operating losses.
 Our future liquidity may also be affected by the timing of construction financing availability in relation to the incurrence of construction costs and other outflows and by the timing of receipt of cash flows under SPAs in relation to the incurrence of project and operating expenses.
 Moreover, many factors (including factors beyond our control) could result in a disparity between liquidity sources and cash needs, including factors such as construction delays and breaches of agreements.
-Our ability to generate any significant positive operating cash flow and achieve profitability in the future is dependent on our ability to successfully and timely complete the applicable Train.
+Our ability to generate any significant positive operating cash flow and achieve profitability in the future is dependent on our ability to successfully and timely complete and operate the applicable Train.